Lenin was a mushroom: Impact

 The timing of the hoax played a large role in its notoriety, coming as it did during the height of the glasnost period, which was characterized by the ebbing of censorship in the Soviet Union; many facts about Soviet history that were previously inaccessible and classified were being made public, leading to many controversial revelations about the country's history, often presented in sensationalistic form.

 Sholokhov claimed that as a result of the show, an appeal was made by a group of older Communist Party members to the Leningrad Regional Committee of the CPSU to clarify the veracity of Kuryokhin's claim.
-According to Sholokhov, in response to the request, one of the top regional functionaries stated that "Lenin could not have been a mushroom" because "a mammal cannot be a plant."
-Modern taxonomy classifies mushrooms as fungi, a separate kingdom from plants.
-Sociologist Alexis Yurchak has questioned the veracity of Sholokhov’s account.
+According to Sholokhov, in response to the request, a former agitprop functionary, director of the Leninrad Lenin museum Galina Barinova stated that Lenin could not have been a mushroom because a mammal cannot be a plant.
+(Modern taxonomy classifies mushrooms as fungi, a separate kingdom from plants.)
+Sociologist Alexei Yurchak has questioned the veracity of Sholokhov's account.